wp-plugins/flyzoo/readme.txt

 == Description ==

+Add an amazing **chat** experience to your e-commerce, blog or community!
-Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs: chat with your visitors for **live support** to boost sales and increase website engagement with **chat rooms**.
+Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start one-to-one conversations.

-Features include: real time visitor monitoring, private chat, floating and embeddable chat rooms, avatars, user list, bad words filtering, emoticons and much more...
+Flyzoo supports real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...